-The L.B Brown House in Bartow is a physical legacy left behind by a former slave who defied the odds and became an successful Florida business leader.
+L.B.
+Brown House Museum in Bartow is a physical legacy left behind by a former slave who defied the odds and became a successful Florida business leader.

 From Slavery to Community Leader